Skip to main content

 However, it provides a safe harbor for voluntary employee health programs.
 The Equal Employment Opportunity Commission (EEOC) has issued rules defining what makes a program “voluntary,” which historically have focused on the size of the financial incentive offered.
 There has been a history of legal and regulatory tension between the incentive limits permissible under HIPAA and those deemed coercive under the ADA and GINA, leading to a complex and evolving compliance landscape.

-GINA adds another layer of protection by prohibiting the use of in employment decisions and restricting the acquisition of such information.
+GINA adds another layer of protection by prohibiting the use of genetic information in employment decisions and restricting the acquisition of such information.
 Wellness programs that include HRAs with questions about family medical history must be carefully designed to comply with GINA’s stringent authorization requirements.

 The interplay of these statutes means that a wellness program must be analyzed through multiple legal lenses.
 A program that is compliant with HIPAA’s privacy framework could still be found in violation of the ADA’s voluntariness standard or GINA’s rules on genetic information.
 This multi-jurisdictional reality requires a sophisticated, integrated compliance strategy that harmonizes the requirements of all applicable laws to ensure the program is not only secure but also equitable and non-discriminatory.